Knife Maker's Mark for Jay Fisher Knives

 • Inlays: When I inlay a knife sheath with another (often exotic) skin or material, the inlay pockets must be carved out.
 Though I've used a window type opening in earlier knife sheaths where a cut-out window overlays an exotic skin beneath, today I actually inlay the exotic inside a carefully carved, tooled and formed inset in the leather surface.
 I first design the layout on paper, and then hand-carve the insets that are individually sized, shaped, trimmed, relieved, and in some cases, even overcut, so the leather lays slightly over the edges of the exotic skin.
 The insides of the inset are tooled and sometimes stamped for forming.
 This is not done by machine or any automated or mechanically assisted process, but with hours of intricate difficulty bent over a leather sheath with swivel knives, scalpels, and micro knives.

-Arguments like these may be started because (like competing knife makers) leather craftsmen want to set their work apart from others by claiming some specialty skill only they know and are capable of doing.
+Arguments like these may be started because leather craftsmen (like some competing knife makers) want to set their work apart from others by claiming some special skill only they know and are capable of doing.
 So they may form a stubborn view of their terms, not realizing that the definitions have been clarified in textbooks created by masters of the trade many decades ago.
 Generally speaking, the use of the word hand in carving or tooling is used only to separate it from machine-embossing or die cutting, where a machine or press is used to impart a design into the leather.
-Some of the other general terms used to describe leather work are: stamp/carving, embossed tooling, carved/tooled, craftooling (coined by Stohlman).
+Some of the other general terms used to describe leather work are: stamp/carving, embossed tooling, carved/tooled, and craftooling (coined by Stohlman).

 The main point is that it's not about a word defining a particular exclusive technique.
 There are many ways to work leather for beauty, durability and value.
 The most important thing is for clients is to look at the sheath with a discriminating eye.
 Ask the maker who has made the sheath about his technique, and his skill should be obvious on each sheath or leather project he creates.